Home

 When we understand and accept human fallibility, it becomes much easier to forgive the mistakes other people, and even our own.

-The other people in our lives only were doing the best they knew at the time, and so were we.
+The other people in our lives were only doing the best they knew at the time, and so were we.
+No human being wakes up in the morning and thinks "Let me see how badly I can make a mess of things today?".

 Of course we strive to learn and do better.